sql-machine-learning/elasticdl/docs/designs/data_transform.md

 *Please check the [discussion](https://github.com/sql-machine-learning/elasticdl/issues/1667).*

-After calculating the statistical data, SQLFlow will then generate the concrete Python code for data transform.
+After calculating the statistical data, SQLFlow is able to generate the concrete Python code for data transform.

 ### Generate Transform Code From SQLFlow Statement

+At this moment, we have gotten the full transform code and prepare for model training.
+For the clause `TO TRAIN DNNClassifier`, we will combine the transform code and `DNNClassifier` from model zoo to the final submitter code.

 ### Combine Transform Code And Model Definition